 - Lumpectomy —Removal of the breast cancer and some normal tissue around it.
-Often, some of the lymph nodes under the arm are also removed.
-This may also be called tylectomy or quadrantectomy.
+Some of the lymph nodes under the arm may also be removed.

 - Segmentectomy—Removal of the cancer and a larger area of normal breast tissue around it.

 - Simple mastectomy —Removal of the breast, or as much of the breast as possible.
-If the surgeon removes some lymph nodes for biopsy, it is done with a separate incision.
 This is the most common surgery for breast cancer treatment.

 - Skin-sparing mastectomy—The same amount of tissue is removed as with a simple mastectomy, but the skin over the breast is spared.
 This can be used when immediate breast reconstruction surgery is planned.
-A variation of this procedure also can spare the nipple and areola.
+One type of this procedure can also spare the nipple and areola.
 This may not be an option for all women.

 - Modified radical mastectomy—Removal of the whole breast, the lymph nodes under the arm and, often, the lining over the chest muscles.

 - Radical mastectomy—Removal of the breast, both chest muscles, the lymph nodes under the arm, and some additional fat and skin.
-This procedure is only considered in rare cases.
-It is done if the cancer has spread to the chest muscles.
+This procedure is only considered in rare cases, for cancer that has spread to the chest muscles.

 - Axillary lymph node dissection—Removal of the lymph nodes under the arm.
 This is done to help determine whether cancer cells have entered the lymphatic system.

 - Microwave thermotherapy—Used to bring cancer cells to a high temperature.
-This may make them more sensitive to when exposed to traditional radiation therapy treatment.
+This may make them more sensitive to traditional radiation therapy treatment.
 It is early in the research process and may not be available in all areas.

 Cancer treatments can cause some side effects like nausea, anemia, pain, or bone loss.
 Other medications or treatments may be needed to minimize these problems throughout your cancer treatment.